 - How to define service and knowledge work as concrete, tangible and measurable

-- The three roles a customer can play, and which one tends to have most power
+- The three roles a customer can play (that marketing research usually misses), and which one to focus on

 - Essential elements of a customer focus group

 - How to translate fuzzy perceptions into objective performance measures

 - Cases of how this methodology has resulted in better than 20-to-1 ROI

 This class is definitely NOT for the faint-hearted!
 Mr. Lawton led us through an intensive, fast-paced presentation designed to reframe how we think about customer satisfaction and service.
 He encouraged each participant to continually challenge how we think about ‘products’ and our role in providing these to our real customers.
 He provided a very clear understanding of what a customer-centered culture is and how to create one.